hyphop/miZy-uboot/README.md

     ./uboot_prepare
     ./uboot_build

-if everything is ok, compilled uboot must be there ./uboot-minzy.bin, and ready for usage! now we can clear building data.
+if everything is ok, compilled uboot must be there **./uboot-mizy.bin**, and ready for usage! now we can clear building data.

     ./uboot_clear_all

 ## Output

-u-boot-sunxi-with-spl-i2c-mizy.bin -> ./uboot-mizy/u-boot-sunxi-with-spl.bin
+u-boot-sunxi-with-spl.bin -> ./uboot-mizy/u-boot-sunxi-with-spl.bin
+uboot-mizy.bin -> **../bin/uboot/uboot-mizy.bin**

 ## Deps and cross compilation